wkumari/draft-vandergaast-edns-client-subnet/README.md

    about the origin network from which a query is coming when talking to other Nameservers.

+   The format of this option is described in Section 6, and is meant to be added in queries sent by Intermediate Nameservers in a way

 Contavalli, et al.        Expires June 16, 2016                 [Page 5]